MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-personal-quick-replies.md

 2. Select **Personalization**.

 3. On the **Personal quick replies** tab, select **New Personal quick reply**, and do the following:
-    - **Message**: Enter the text you want to use for your reply.
+    - **Message:** Enter the text you want to use for your reply.
-    - **Locale**: Select the language in which you want to create the quick reply.
+    - **Locale:** Select the language in which you want to create the quick reply.

         > [!NOTE]
         > - To avoid duplicating quick replies, check the predefined messages before creating a personal quick reply.